peterseverens/Axon-record-linkage/README.md

 Prepare data set

-Axon expects a dataset with simple headers to point to the nummber of independent, dependent and singular variables In the example below there are 5 independent, 6 dependent and one singular variables (5/6/1) with their names, starting with the name 'InDep0'.
-The name should befollowed with only the delimer (asumming the missing value is an empty field) or a catagory (like 'InDep3' and 'InDep4').
+Axon expects a dataset with simple headers to point to the number of independent, dependent and singular variables In the example below there are 5 independent, 6 dependent and one singular variables (5/6/1) with their names, starting with the name 'InDep0'.
+The name should be followed with only the delimiter (assuming the missing value is an empty field) or a category (like 'InDep3' and 'InDep4').
 The data set is arranged in groups.
 The first record is always the first record of the independent dataset.
-The records after that are the candidates (after a raw matching with the independen dataset).
+The records after that are the candidates (after a raw matching with the independent dataset).
 Both the independent and the dependent records start with the block number followed by the identifying key of the record.
 Then the field values follow.
 Only the dependent records have singular fields values (after the dependent field values)

-Choose the Test tab to build a testset.
+Choose the Test tab to build a test set.
 You can choose the number of field (variables) and the number of records.
-It is recommended to do is to test wether the dataset you are planning to input can be handled by the RAM of your server or desktop.
+It is recommended to do is to test whether the dataset you are planning to input can be handled by the RAM of your server or desktop.

 example.prt